 Were You Hurt in a Head-On Trucking Accident?

-Because the front ends of the vehicles receive the main impact of the collision, the drivers and front passengers in a head-on accident are often severely injured or killed.
-This is especially true for occupants of passenger cars that collide head-on with a semi or other big truck.
-The sheer size and weight of the truck – for example, a tractor-trailer or an 18-wheeler – could easily crush or throw aside a regular passenger vehicle with its occupants.
+In a head on truck crash the front ends of the vehicles receive the main impact of the collision.
+This and the big weight difference between an 18 wheeler and car or other smaller passenger vehicle often results in serious or fatal injury to the the the driver and front passengers of the smaller other smaller vehicle.
+The size and weight of the truck – for example, a tractor-trailer or an 18-wheeler – could easily crush or throw aside a regular passenger vehicle with its occupants.
 An experienced head on truck accident lawyer has probably seen how tragic these crashes can be.

 A front collision between a semi or other large truck and a passenger vehicle can also cause an override accident.
-This is when a massive truck ‘rides over’ the much-smaller car, crushing the car’s occupants.
-In this kind of wreck, permanent injuries and tragic fatalities are common.
+This is when a massive commercial vehicle ‘rides over’ the much-smaller car, crushing the car’s occupants.
+In this kind of wreck, permanent injuries and or a fatal truck accident are common.

 Causes Of Truck Head-On Crashes

 Why and how do trucks collide head-on with cars?
-Typically, this results when one of the vehicles inadvertently crosses into the opposite lane, and very often, it can be traced back to a certain party’s negligence.
+Typically, this results when one of the vehicles inadvertently crosses into the opposite lane.
+Very often, it can be traced back to a certain party’s negligence.
 In more than 20 years as a truck accident lawyer at Flick Law Firm, we’ve shown the negligence of truck drivers and trucking companies in truck wreck cases.
 These are among the most common negligent actions of truckers that lead to head-on wrecks:

 - Distracted driving.
 Distraction and other driver inattention are another major cause of head on truck crashes.
 Truck drivers face many distractions while on the road, such as their cellphones, a GPS, device, and other vehicle equipment.
 A split-second of inattention could result in the semi or other big truck to cross the center line into oncoming traffic.